 Busulfan is used to treat cancer.
-It is frequently included in pre-transplant chemotherapy.
+It is often included in pre-transplant chemotherapy.
 In patients with leukemia and lymphoma, busulfan is used to destroy cancer cells and the existing bone marrow.
 This drug is given by mouth or in the vein (IV).

 Possible Side Effects (More Common)

-- Nausea and vomiting.
-These symptoms may occur within one to six hours after you receive the drug and may last up to 48-72 hours.
+- Nausea and throwing up (vomiting).
+These symptoms may happen within one to six hours after your treatment and may last up to 48-72 hours.
 Medicines are available to stop or lessen these side effects.

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
-Bone marrow depression usually occurs five to seven days after the drug is given and may increase your risk of infection, fatigue, and bleeding.
-Transfusions of blood products may be required.
+Bone marrow depression usually occurs 5 to 7 days after treatment.
+This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 - Darkening of the skin

-- Usually hair loss is temporary; your hair should grow back when treatment is completed.
-I
+- Hair loss.
+Often hair loss is temporary; your hair should grow back when treatment is done.

 - Increased total bilirubin in your blood.
 This may mean that you have changes in your liver function.
-Your blood work will be monitored by your doctor.
+Your blood work will be checked by your doctor.

 Possible Side Effects (Less Common)

 - Seizures.
-Patients receiving the higher doses of busulfan that are used in bone marrow transplants (SCT) are at a slight risk for developing seizures.
-To help prevent seizures, you will be treated with an anti-seizure medication before, during, and after receiving busulfan.
+Patients getting higher doses of busulfan that are used in bone marrow transplants are at a slight risk for having seizures.
+To help prevent seizures, you will be treated with an anti-seizure medicine before, during, and after getting busulfan.

 - You could experience a decrease in the amount of steroids your body makes.